binayjy8/RE-PROJ-1/README.md

-# RE-PROJ-1 is about the pusi
+# RE-PROJ-1 is about the pushi